-- The oversight of and adherence to the Company's Enterprise Risk Management framework (ERM) - To be the focal point for risk event reporting of new and emerging risks, such that these can be assessed and material issues reported to the Board and Risk Committee - To coordinate the 'Own Risk and Solvency Assessment' ("ORSA") process at least annually
+- The oversight of and adherence to the Company's Enterprise Risk Management framework (ERM) - To be the focal point for risk event reporting of new and emerging risks, such that these can be assessed and material issues reported to the Board and Risk Committee - To coordinate the 'Own Risk and Solvency Assessment' ("ORSA") process at least annually - The CRO is the designated Data Protection Officer of ECCU

-B.1.2.2: Head of Compliance, PCF-12:
+B.1.2.2: Head of Compliance, PCF-15:

-The CRO also occupies the role of Head of Compliance with responsibility for the implementation of the Company's Compliance Policy and effective processes.
-The Compliance Officer reports to the Audit sub-Committee of the Board and the CEO.
-The responsibilities of the Compliance Officer include:
+The Compliance Manager occupies the role of Head of Compliance with responsibility for the implementation of the Company's Compliance Policy and effective processes.
+The Compliance Manager reports to the Audit sub-Committee of the Board and the CEO.
+The responsibilities of the Compliance Manager include:

-- To monitor regulatory change and to inform the Company and its service providers where such changes have implications for the Company's processes - To monitor Compliance within the Company, making recommendations where change is required - To report on significant instances of non-compliance to the Audit Committee and the Company's management
+- To monitor regulatory change and to inform the Company and its service providers where such changes have implications for the Company's processes - To monitor Compliance within the Company, making recommendations where change is required - To report on significant instances of non-compliance to the Audit Committee and the Company's management - The Compliance Manager also occupies the role of Money Laundering Reporting Officer